DedCRS/PotatoCraft-website/README.md

 ## Description

-This is the reposity of "Potato" (a Minecraft server) website.
+Reposity of "Potato"(a Minecraft server)'s website.

 ## Documentation